 Read: Capital of Uttar Pradesh

-The capital of Gujarat: Geographical location of Gandhinagar
+Capital of Gujarat: Geographical location of Gandhinagar

 Gandhinagar, Gujarat’s capital, has an average elevation of 81 metres, which translates to 266 feet.
 With an area of roughly 326 km2 (126 sq mi), the city is located on the banks of the Sabarmati River.
 Gandhinagar, Gujarat’s capital, is India’s tree capital.
 With 54 per cent of the land area covered with greenery.

-The capital of Gujarat: Climate of Gandhinagar
+Capital of Gujarat: Climate of Gandhinagar

 Gandhinagar has a tropical climate with both wet and dry seasons.
 Summer, monsoon, and winter are the three main seasons in Gandhinagar.
 Outside of the monsoon season, the climate is generally dry and hot; the weather is hot to extremely hot from March to June, with maximum temperatures in the range of 36 to 42 °C and minimum temperatures in the range of 19 to 27 °C. The average maximum temperature is roughly 29 degrees Celsius, but the average minimum temperature is as low as 14 degrees Celsius, and the climate is exceedingly dry.
 From mid-June to mid-September, the southwest monsoon offers a humid climate with an average annual rainfall of 803.4 mm.